UiPath/ProcessMining-pm-utils/README.md

 `{{ pm_utils.datediff('[datepart]', '[start_date_expression]', '[end_date_expression]') }}`

 #### string_agg ([source](macros/multiple_databases/string_agg.sql))
-This macro aggregates string attributes separated by the given delimiter.
+This macro aggregates string fields separated by the given delimiter.
 If no delimiter is specified, strings are separated by a comma followed by a space.
 This macro can only be used as an aggregate function.

 Usage:
 `{{ pm_utils.string_agg('[expression]', '[delimiter]') }}`

 #### timestamp_from_date ([source](macros/multiple_databases/timestamp_from_date.sql))
-This macro creates a timestamp based on only a date attribute.
+This macro creates a timestamp based on only a date field.
 The time part of the timestamp is set to 00:00:00.

 Usage:
 `{{ pm_utils.timestamp_from_date('[expression]') }}`

 #### timestamp_from_parts ([source](macros/multiple_databases/timestamp_from_parts.sql))
-This macro create a timestamp based on a date and time attribute.
+This macro create a timestamp based on a date and time field.

 Usage:
 `{{ pm_utils.timestamp_from_parts('[date_expression]', '[time_expression]') }}`

 #### to_boolean ([source](macros/multiple_databases/to_boolean.sql))
-This macro converts an attribute to a boolean attribute.
+This macro converts a field to a boolean field.

 Usage:
 `{{ pm_utils.to_boolean('[expression]') }}`

 #### to_date ([source](macros/multiple_databases/to_date.sql))
-This macro converts an attribute to a date attribute.
+This macro converts a field to a date field.

 Usage:
 `{{ pm_utils.to_date('[expression]') }}`